-The Public Service Fellowships program funds students who are looking to engage in sustainable, culturally sensitive service work locally, nationally, and abroad.
+The PKG Fellowships program funds students who are looking to engage in sustainable, culturally sensitive service work locally, nationally, and abroad.
 Through fellowships, students can take on projects ranging from piloting their own social enterprises to consulting or interning for a service-oriented organization.

 Through fellowships, students can take on projects ranging from piloting their own social enterprises to consulting or interning for a service-oriented organization.
 Before beginning your application, please carefully review the program overview and information on eligibility, timeline, and the selection process.

 - Submit your project proposal (see guidelines below)

 - Upload your resume

 - Request a letter of commitment from your community partner

 - Request a letter of recommendation from an MIT faculty or staff member

 The information below describes everything you need to include in your project proposal.
 You will need to enter this information in the online application system.
 We recommend that you prepare your text offline and then copy and paste it into the relevant sections online.
 You can save your work as you go and return to edit it before finally submitting.